ArturKlauser/raspberrypi-rstudio/README.md

 perl -i -pe 's/(.*cross-build-(start|end).*)/# $1/' docker/Dockerfile.*
 ```

+Since the Dockerfiles depend on a number of ARGs that must be passed in on the
+command line, the preferred way of building the images is to use the wrapper
+shell script `build.sh`.

-To build, run the hooks/build script:
+To build, run:
 ```
-cd docker
-IMAGE_NAME=arturklauser/raspberrypi-rstudio-build-env DOCKERFILE_PATH=Dockerfile.build_env hooks/build
-IMAGE_NAME=arturklauser/raspberrypi-rstudio-server-deb DOCKERFILE_PATH=Dockerfile.server_deb hooks/build
-IMAGE_NAME=arturklauser/raspberrypi-rstudio-desktop-deb DOCKERFILE_PATH=Dockerfile.desktop_deb hooks/build
+for stage in build-env server-deb desktop-deb; do ./build.sh stretch "${stage}" done
 ```

 To reduce the memory pressure, the build uses only a parallelism of 2 by
 default.
 If you are running out of memory you can try reducing that to 1 by
-adding `--build-arg BUILD_PARALLELISM=1` to the docker build command line.
-On
-the other hand, if you are cross-building on a host with sufficient memory you
+changing it in the build.sh script.
+On the other hand, if you are cross-building
-can increase this, e.g. on a host with >= 8 GB of RAM add `--build-arg
+on a host with sufficient memory you can increase this, e.g. on a host with >= 8
-BUILD_PARALLELISM=4` to the docker build command line.
+GB of RAM you can use `BUILD_PARALLELISM=4`.

 Once the build of each Debian package is done, the build environment is
 jettisoned and the packages is copied into an empty container's root directory.